MOA - Memorandum of Association

 It specifies the limited or unlimited liability of the members.

 This is the last clause that mentions the Capital of the Company.
-Authorized Capital divided into such number of shares shall be mentioned by the Company under this clause.
+Authorized Capital divided into such shares shall be mentioned by the Company under this clause.
 Authorized Capital is the amount up to which the Company can raise the fund.

 The Process to Amend Object Clause of Company's MOA